 Other names for this holiday

-Nettle was also considered a kind of amulet against evil spirits, and therefore huts were fumigated with smoke from burned nettle seeds, and dried nettle branches were hung at the entrance to the house and on the windows.
+Nettle was also considered a kind of amulet against evil spirits, and therefore huts were fumigated with smoke from burnt nettle seeds, and dried nettle branches were hung at the entrance to the house and on the windows.

 Story

-Signs and beliefs on Nettle spell
+Signs and beliefs regarding the Nettle Spell

 - The cuckoo fell silent - there will be an early winter with a lot of snow.

-– Those born on July 11 are strong and kind people.
+– Those born on July 11th are strong and kind people.

-- Whoever starts mowing before Peter's Day, God will punish him so that not a single doctor or healer can heal him.
+“Whoever starts mowing before Peter’s day, God will punish him so that not a single doctor or healer will be able to cure him.”

-Traditions and rituals on the nettle spell
+Traditions and rituals for the Nettle Spell

 About nettle